 - Maintain a cumulative college GPA of at least 3.0 on a 4.0 scale.

 - Successfully complete the ATI TEAS Nursing Admission Exam with a score of proficient level or higher.

 *Completed within the last 7 years with a minimum grade of a C or better.

-Admission to Southwestern Adventist University Nursing Program is limited, with a new group admitted each Spring semester.
+Admission to Southwestern Adventist University Nursing Program is limited, with a new group admitted each Fall and Spring semesters.
 To be considered for admission, an applicant must successfully complete all requirements and submit all documents and forms.
-The most qualified applicants are given first consideration.
-The factors considered are:
+Guaranteed admission is granted to students who have taken all their academic courses at Southwestern Adventist University and meet admission requirements – cumulative college GPA 3.0 or higher and overall TEAS score proficient or higher.
+Transfer students are considered according to the following factors, with the most qualified applicants given first consideration.

 - Seventh-day Adventist applicants who meet the admission criteria